NeuroLIAA/sibs/MatlabCode/data_new/new_matrix/README.md

 # Experimental data

-In folders `sinfo_img` and `sinfo_sub` can be found the anonymized behavioral data grouped by image and by subject respectively.
+In folders `sinfo_img` and `sinfo_subj` can be found the anonymized behavioral data grouped by image and by subject respectively.

 The aggregated data can be found on the file `info_all_subj.mat`.